 You can, but only if you devote the time and effort required to make outsourcing work for your practice.
-Think of the things you need to consider when you decide to hire a medical virtual assistant.
+Think of the things you need to consider when you decide to hire a medical distant assistant.

 Remember that going remote means that you are making changes that will affect your systems and processes.
 You need to get your staff involved in the planning.
 Know what to expect from the changes and establish baselines that must be met.

 “Outsourcing” does not have to go with “frightening” in a single sentence.
 Asking the right questions and looking for the answers will go a long way in optimizing the workflows and decreasing the stress in your practice.

 At BMVS, we seek to guide you on your journey to outsource medical distant services.
 Walk with us as we show you more of what it is like to be part of this revolutionary step in medical practice.

 Do you know other outsourcing questions by physicians or do you have some yourself?
 Schedule a free consultation at Bottleneck Medical Distant Services!
 Our implementation manual is also available for download—a quality, in-depth resource into what it takes to successfully get your distant staff onboard, including a guide to optimal IT components.